filecoin-project/fevm-hardhat-kit/README.md

 yarn hardhat get-address
 ```

-The will show you the ethereum-style address associated with that private key and the filecoin-style f4 address.
+The will show you the ethereum-style address associated with that private key and the filecoin-style f4 address (also known as t4 address on testnets)!
 The Ethereum address can now be exclusively used for almost all FEVM tools, including the faucet.

 ## Fund the Deployer Address